Rudy Lai

 2 updates

-BMW launches AI innovations like Car2X and AIQX to speed up and improve vehicle construction reliability at scale while focusing on user-friendly AI applications for employees.
+BMW introduced in-house AI innovations like Car2X and AIQX to enhance speed, reliability, and efficiency in vehicle production; focused on user-friendly AI applications for easy employee adaptation.

 2023 Q3